tingyix/Recipes-and-Ratings/README.md

  frameborder="0"
  ></iframe>

-This analysis confirms that recipes with a moderate number of ingredients (about 6 to 10) tend to receive the highest average ratings.
-Recipes that are either too simple or too complex may be less appealing to users.
-This supports the idea that users value a balance of effort and reward in their cooking experiences.
+This analysis confirms Recipes with **more than 30 ingredients** tend to receive the highest average ratings, which may seem counterintuitive at first, as simpler recipes typically receive more attention.
+However, this could indicate that more complex recipes, which might require more effort, tend to attract a certain group of users who appreciate detailed and elaborate cooking processes.

+This finding suggests that a **balance in recipe complexity**—whether in terms of ingredients or preparation time—might appeal more to users, with both simple and highly intricate recipes receiving higher ratings.
+Moderate complexity may strike the right chord for a broader audience.

 ## Framing a Prediction Problem